ecbrown7/ecbrown7.github.io/_posts/2022-06-25-evanbrown-project1-blog-post.md

 doesn’t work, which points me to why something else does work - and in the end, I gain a much better understanding of the material.

-In conclusion, I thought the project was alot fo work, but rewarding for me.
+In conclusion, I thought the project required alot of work, but it was rewarding for me.
 I was able to touch on almost every single aspect of coding we’ve covered thus far in ST558.
 I am happy with the resulting project and am excited to continue learning more about R and data science.
-Also, I am not a financial advisor, so it is not recommended to take my advice on whether or not to buy DRIP right now but - “buy low, sell high” sure does fit the market right now.
+Also a final PSA: I am not a financial advisor, so it is not recommended to take my advice on whether or not to buy DRIP right now!